matthewbdaly/laravel-testing-recipes/chapter1.md

 * Better code
 * Easier to understand

 And that's just for starters!
+Conversely, I've also been in the opposite position, and a large legacy project with little or no test coverage can cause you, your colleagues, and your clients a lot of stress - certainly I attribute many of my grey hairs to legacy code without tests!

 However, you're still likely to hear a lot of arguments against writing tests.
 I've collected these below, together with refutations:

 > Can't you just check you get it right?